sholtomaud/phd/Literature Review/litrev.md

 ### Qualitative Risk Assessment

 Qualitative assessments of risk are typically based on expert opinion.
-Risk is assigned in relative terms based on the expert's estimation {{Healthy Rivers}}
+Risk is assigned in relative terms based on the expert's estimation {Healthy Rivers}
 .
 Risk is described as low-high, and the assignment of the consequence a best estimate.
 Baker et al. note that this method of assessment is inclined to be subjective and so suggest that they may lead to inconsistencies and non-repeatable outcomes [@baker_techniques_1998].

 Even though the qualitative assessments of risk might be undertaken by experts, due to the subjectiveness, and inconsistency, the assessments might, in turn be perceived as falling into the same category as Perceived Riskiness.
 Subsequently stakeholders may be inclined to question of the value of the qualitative risk assessment, a situation which might be exasperated when two equally recognised experts have a difference of opinion over the risk.

-{{precautionary principle in conjunction with adaptive management is part of a hierarchy of risk control measures that apply to all aspects of the development of natural gas from coals seams.
+{precautionary principle in conjunction with adaptive management is part of a hierarchy of risk control measures that apply to all aspects of the development of natural gas from coals seams.
-}}
+}

 Risk management is a necessary addition to the precautionary principle.
 The application of the precautionary principle should be a proportionate and reasonable response to: